About me

 Hello World,

-My doctoral research takes a post-colonial, transnational approach to examine the development of EdTech, investigating the ways in which technologies influence and shape the future of education.
-My primary focus is at the intersection of technology, communication, and policy.
+My research adopts a postcolonial and transnational perspective to examine the development of educational technology, with a particular focus on how technologies shape the future of education.
+Broadly, my work sits at the intersection of technology, communication, and policy.

-My past research work includes comparative cross-national policy analysis of the EU and South Korean education, gendered racism in media news representation during the COVID-19 and data justice/ethics.
+My previous research includes comparative cross-national policy analysis of education systems in the European Union and South Korea, studies on gendered racism in media representations during the COVID-19 pandemic, and work on data justice and ethics.

-When I'm not immersed in research, I enjoy making and listening to music, taking walks in the park, and spending time in the beautiful natural surroundings that British Columbia offers.
-I also love doodling, drawing, and painting.
+Outside of my research, I enjoy making and listening to music, walking in nature, and spending time in the landscapes of British Columbia.
+I also find joy in creative practices such as doodling, drawing, and painting.

 #Media Justice #Education #Ethical Practices in Education #AI/Data Ethics #Political Economy of digital platforms